idolize/cocoafob-ecdsa/README.md

 To make registration codes human-readable, CocoaFob encodes them using a slightly modified base32 to avoid ambiguous characters.
 It also groups codes in sets of five characters separated by dashes.
-A sample registration code produced using a 512-bit DSA key looks like this:
+A sample registration code produced using a 512-bit ECDSA key looks like this:

-`GAWQE-FCUGU-7Z5JE-WEVRA-PSGEQ-Y25KX-9ZJQQ-GJTQC-CUAJL-ATBR9-WV887-8KAJM-QK7DT-EZHXJ-CR99C-A`
+`GBDAE-99AQE-Y5L5G-FXBNS-N6Q4A-XYKUZ-CVWP2-N2CQ9-A9FRV-D8XNZ-X4FFH-JH7YQ-E99A5-YUTFR-UAH4L-GG5B5-HNM8S-SZAMT-NNDMP-JADT4-LW9Z5-PYNTA-4X8YT-Q`

-One of the advantages of DSA is that for a given registration name, each generated code is different, as there is a random element introduced during the process.
+One of the advantages of ECDSA is that for a given registration name, each generated code is different, as there is a random element introduced during the process.